pgdouyon/vim-firebolt/README.md

 FirebolT
 ========

-FirebolT provides enhanced f/t motions for Vim, replacing the defaults with a 2-character inline search.
-In addition FirebolT provides a one-character search motion to replace f/F.
+FirebolT provides an extra 2-character inline search motion for Vim to augment the built-in f/t motions.

 Usage
 -----

-By default FirebolT overwrites the set of characters `ftFT;,` to provide the 2-character search and reverse.
+By default FirebolT overwrites the characters `r` and `R` to provide the 2-character search and reverse and remaps `s`/`S` to replace the built-in `r`/`R` functionality.
 To use different mappings copy the following line into your vimrc:

 `let g:firebolt_no_mappings = 1`

-Custom mappings can be specified by remapping the corresponding `<Plug>Firebolt_*` map where the '\*' corresponds to one of `ftFT;,`.
+Custom mappings can be specified by remapping the `<Plug>Firebolt_r` and `<Plug>Firebolt_R` mappings.

-Firebolt also provides a one-character inclusive search motion using `r` and `R` for foward/backward searching, respectively.

-The default mapping can be overridden via the `<Plug>Firebolt_r` and `<Plug>Firebolt_R` mappings.